contensis/docs-management-dotnet/key-concepts/workflow.md

 Contensis supports two standard workflows:

-- **Basic** - allows content to be authored and then published instantly
+- **Basic** - allows content to be authored and then published instantly.
-- **Approval** - allows content to be submitted for approval so that it is controlled by an authorised approver before it is made live
+- **Approval** - allows content to be submitted for approval so that it is controlled by an authorised approver before it is made live.

-Entries are by default controlled by the *Contensis Entry basic workflow*, but this can be changed by specifying a different workflow type in the content type editing screen.
+Entries are by default controlled by the *basic* workflow, but this can be changed by specifying a different workflow type in the content type editing screen.

 ## Invoking events

-Workflow events can be invoked using the generic `Invoke` method on the Workflow property.
+Workflow events can be invoked using the `Invoke` or `InvokeAsync` methods on the Workflow object.

 ```cs
 using Zengenti.Contensis.Management;